What are the best beaches in Fort Myers, Cape Coral, and Sanibel?

 Fort Myers Beach (Times Square)

 The heart of Fort Myers Beach is called Times Square.
-This area has typical tourist trap shops, some restaurants, bars, and ice cream.
+It has to be on any list of the best beaches in Fort Myers.
+This area has the typical tourist trap shops, some restaurants, bars, and ice cream.
 It is also the location of a pier you can walk or fish off of.
-This area is closest to the Jersey shore vibe you’ll find.
+This area is the closest to the Jersey shore vibe you’ll find in the area.
 The beach is wide and broad with plenty of activity.

 Things to consider when visiting Fort Myers Beach: